michaelb/aurorae/README.md

 let g:nvcode_termcolors=256

 syntax on
-colorscheme nvcode " Or whatever colorscheme you make
+colorscheme aurorae " Or whatever colorscheme you make

 " checks if your terminal has 24-bit color support